AlbertoFuente/Cet/README.md

 # Cet
-Cet (Custom editable table) is a library that creates editable and customizable table, the table is dynamically created from a JSON file locally, from Firebase (https://www.firebase.com/) or from an API, also allows you to save the changes you make to it.
-To configure it you have to do it in the app/config/config.js file.
+Cet (Custom editable table) is a library that creates editable and customizable table, the table can be dynamically created from a JSON file locally, from Firebase (https://www.firebase.com/), from pouchDB (http://pouchdb.com/), or from an API, also allows you to save the changes you make to it.
+To configure it you have to do it in the app/config/config.js file or pass your own object configuration to the init() function, you can find an example inside app/sample.

 ![alt tag](https://cloud.githubusercontent.com/assets/6747489/6547670/199ab132-c5df-11e4-8169-efc78cb2003e.png)